SymageDocs API User Manual

 GET | /jobs/{id} | read | Job status and progress |

-GET | /jobs/{id}/download/{fmt} | read | Download output (bundle, csv, or json) |
+GET | /jobs/{id}/download/{fmt} | read | Download output (dataset, csv, or json) |

 GET | /jobs/{id}/downloads | read | Presigned download URLs for all job output files |